utsavm9/MathExpressionCPP/README.md

 ## File Information
 * `MATH.CPP` contains the program
+* `Q.txt` contains sample questions
+* `RULEBOOK.TXT` contains the rules for arithmetic and algebraic simplification.
+* `BOOLRULE.TXT` contains the rules for boolean simplification.

+Instructions on operating the program and available within the program itself.

 ## Solution Implementation
 The algorithm implemented for expression re-writing is based on matching and replacing parts of expressions.
 Numerous functions use several algorithms to achieve their task and some of noteworthy techniques are presented as follows: